ZilverZtream/QuantumVaultv2/SECURITY.md

   classical material.
 When swapping stub crypto for real providers, the resulting implementation must encapsulate with ML-KEM-768 (or stronger) and retain the ciphertext bytes to guarantee deterministic decapsulation.
-- **Key derivation** – password-based keys are derived with PBKDF2-HMAC-SHA256 and a 128-bit salt.
-Increasing iteration counts is encouraged; do not reduce below the default without documenting the rationale.
+- **Key derivation** – password-based keys are derived via PBKDF2-HMAC-SHA256 or Argon2id depending on the negotiated header parameters, always with a 128-bit salt.
+PBKDF2 profiles enforce timing padding to match Argon2 budgets, and maintainers may increase iterations/memory cost but must document any reduction from the defaults. <!-- TSK220 -->

 ## Reporting vulnerabilities